Mahsesol/maze/README.md

 ```

 ### Is there any diffrence between "IOS" and "Windows" or "Visual Stadio" and "VS Code" for running this code?
-Actually nothing especially,but the best version of run is on windows. we run this code on both.
+Actually nothing especially,but the best version of run is on windows.
+However we run this code on both.
 There are some little point that I mention if you find any problem try them.
 - 1: change the name of file with full address.
-- 2: comment second space_to_underline function and uncomment the other one exist above that.
+- 2: comment second space_to_underline function and uncomment the other one which exist above that.
-- 3: comment first get_localtime function and uncomment second one
+- 3: comment first get_localtime function and uncomment second one.
 - 4: if your problem didnt solved, send me a message by using the link of my telegram acount in link box. =)